 Cigars,…Barrettes?

 Story time: MERBOH was seeded 40 years ago—though I didn’t realize it at the time.
 Wait — Let me start off by saying this trip down memory lane is sponsored by my mother.
 You see she recently found a precious artifact from my childhood: a handmade barrette I created in 5th grade (1980s era).
 Looking at it now (pictured) feels surreal.
 Though a little tattered, the core design was a precursor for my present day brand, MERBOH.
 Peep the characteristics: How the hard metal frame (MER) is paired with soft ribbon that has a hangover allowance (BOH) — You can see the likeness in my choice of materials for Strung, the first art collection I produced decades later (2021).
+By the way—if you’re wondering what MERBOH means, take a quick detour here.

 Bear in mind, this barrette was no ordinary accessory.
 It was the catalyst for my very first business venture.
 That’s right—I was a boss lady at age 10!
 I vividly remember asking a classmate to remove a store-bought barrette from her hair so I could study it.
 Once I figured out the mechanics (cue the applause), I set out to elevate the design.